Glencore denies employing child-labour in Congo

 BBC Panorama, which filmed the programme in the south east of the Democratic Republic of Congo in February, has called the programme "Billionaires Behaving Badly?" and on its website said Glencore stands accused of reckless greed.

-Glencore, which never ended up owning the land, said its involvement had been at the behest of then President Alvaro Uribe, as part of a resettlement programme.

-"We have made clear we do not want this land and have no interest whatsoever in it for our business," the BBC quoted the company as saying.

-The broadcaster also said Glencore was responsible for environmental damage in the Democratic Republic of Congo.
+The broadcaster also said Glencore was responsible for environmental damage in the African country.
 It accused Glencore of having pumped acid used in mining into a local river.

 Glasenberg, who owns 15.8 percent of Glencore and has a net worth of $7.3 billion according to Forbes, said Glencore had inherited the acid problem when it took control of operations at a refinery in 2009 and had since worked to put in place facilities to end the discharge.